Yaoyaolingbro/notebook/docs/ZJU_CS/FDS/homework.md

 2. Apply DFS to a directed acyclic graph, and output the vertex before the end of each recursion.
 The output sequence will be:
 <!-- prettier-ignore-start -->
 ??? info "Tips"
-    acyclic graph -> 无环图
+    reversely topologically sorted
 <!-- prettier-ignore-end -->

-3. Graph G is an undirected completed graph of 20 nodes.
+1. Graph G is an undirected completed graph of 20 nodes.
 Is there an Euler circuit in G?
 If not, in order to have an Euler circuit, what is the minimum number of edges which should be removed from G?
 <!-- prettier-ignore-start -->
 ??? info "Tips"
     Each Node has exactly 19 degrees